ARM-software/libGPULayers/layer_gpu_profile/README_LAYER.md

 The current layer supports two `sampling_mode` values:

 * `periodic_frame`: Sample every N frames.
-* `frame_list`: Sample specific frame numbers.
+* `frame_list`: Sample specific frames.

-When `mode` is `periodic_frame` the value of `periodic_frame` key defines the frame sampling period as an integer.
-The value of the `periodic_min_frame` key defines the first possible frame that could be profiled, allowing profiles to skip over any loading frames.
+When `mode` is `periodic_frame` the integer value of the `periodic_frame` key defines the frame sampling period.
+The integer value of the `periodic_min_frame` key defines the first possible frame that could be profiled, allowing profiles to skip over any loading frames.
 By default frame 0 is ignored.
-Other keys are ignored.

-When `mode` is `frame_list` the value of the `frame_list` key defines a list of integers giving the frame indices to capture.
-Other keys are ignored.
+When `mode` is `frame_list` the value of the `frame_list` key defines a list of integers giving the specific frames to capture.

 ## Layer counters